-‘Great teaching is easy to recognise, but hard to define.
+‘Great teaching is easy to recognize, but hard to define.
 The truth is that there are as many great teaching styles as there are great teachers.
-The effort to find a one-size-fits-all recipe for classroom success is therefore fruitless’ (John C Jeffries, Virginia Law School, 1973).
+The effort to find a one-size-fits-all recipe for classroom success is therefore fruitless' (John C Jeffries, Virginia Law School, 1973).

 Every primary school and headteacher hopes that teaching in their school is outstanding and aspires for an ‘outstanding' judgement from Ofsted.
 A key factor in achieving outstanding status is the quality of teaching and learning.
 The Ofsted grade descriptors for outstanding teaching include a focus on pupils making exceptional progress as a result of inspiring teaching, from teachers having excellent subject knowledge and the innovative use of new technology.

 Outstanding teaching looks different depending on the circumstances and context.
 An outstanding KS2 maths lesson on algebra will look very different to an outstanding KS1 PE lesson.
 However, outstanding teaching and learning underpins every effective school.
 Research shows that all the best teachers motivate their pupils to work hard and assess them regularly.
 How teachers use pupil assessments to plan and shape future lessons is an important factor in outstanding teaching.
 This is one aspect of the culture of outstanding schools.

 Highly effective teaching is usually only consistently seen in schools where there is positive and thoughtful leadership.
 Two years ago Ofsted identified the characteristics of very effective primary schools in challenging circumstances and these features included the following factors:

 - A structured environment which provides stability and purpose.

 - An environment which develops self-belief and confidence.

 Teaching pupils the things they really need to know (by taking charge of the curriculum) and showing them how to learn for themselves.